What Not to Test (for Cyber-Physical Systems): Experimental Methods

 \subsubsection{Discontinuity in Output Signal}

 Discontinuity is the second metric we implement in our study.
 As Matinnejad et al.~\cite{matinnejad2017automated} stated, the discontinuity of the output signal is a short duration pulse in the output signal, which means the output signal increases or decreases to a value in a very short time, and recovers back to normal.
 If executing a test case causes discontinuity in the output signal, then that test case detects the faulty behavior in the model.
-Assume we have $N$ output signals $\{ O_1, O_2, \cdots, O_N \}$.
-For discontinuity score of each output signal $discontinuity(O_j)$ where $1 \leq j \leq N$, Matinnejad et al. calculated it with~\cite{matinnejad2015effective, matinnejad2017automated}
+To be more specific, the discontinuity score $discontinuity(O_j)$ of an output signal $j$ can be calculated as follow: